Izzatbek/izzatbek.github.io/mkdocs/docs/index.md

 ### Miscellaneous

+* Driven by high-quality results, simplicity and usage of appropriate abstraction layers.
 * Highly adaptable in quickly changing technical environments with very strong organizational and analytical skills
 * Excellent interpersonal and communications skills